 - Lynchburg City Schools’ Education Foundation

-He has also been recognized locally by the Piedmont Chapter of the Military Order of World Wars with the award of the Silver Patrick Henry Medallion for Patriotic Achievement and received the 2010 Humanitarian Award by the Virginia Center for Inclusive Communities (VCIC).
+He has also been recognized by the Piedmont Chapter, Military Order of World Wars, with the award of the Silver Patrick Henry Medallion for Patriotic Achievement and received the 2010 Humanitarian Award by the Virginia Center for Inclusive Communities (VCIC).

 An enthusiastic advocate of liberal arts education, President Garren sees the liberal arts environment as a place where students “learn to learn.”
 His leadership style is characterized as open, energetic, and student-centered, and he has been described as an “architect, visionary, and champion for progress.”